 At Raise Ready Kids, we see this crisis as an opportunity for schools to launch a new kind of partnership with families.
 Children’s learning has always been highly dependent on what happens at home as well as at school.
 As we emerge from this crisis, we have a rare opportunity to re-imagine how teachers and parents work together to inspire and support children in their social-emotional and academic learning journey.

 Raise Ready Kids is looking for elementary schools that would like to pilot the Raise Ready Kids program, a new approach to building parents’ capacity to support their children’s learning at home.
-Featuring monthly audio briefings (listen to samples below) and meetups for parents (virtual or in-person), Raise Ready Kids helps parents partner with teachers to raise children with the knowledge, skills, character, and purpose they need to thrive.
+Featuring monthly audio briefings and virtual meetups for parents, Raise Ready Kids helps parents partner with teachers to raise children with the knowledge, skills, character, and purpose they need to thrive.
 The program is free to schools during the pilot year.

 Please contact Raise Ready Kids founder Bill Jackson at firstname.lastname@example.org to learn more about this opportunity.